 Kmart Group - Human rights and ethical sourcing

-Kmart Group acknowledges its responsibility to respect human rights and promote environmental sustainability within its supply chain.
-Stakeholders expect the products sold across the Kmart Group network are not produced in a way that compromises the rights of workers or adversely impacts the environment of sourcing countries.
+Kmart Group acknowledges its responsibility to ensure human rights are understood and respected, and to promote environmental sustainability within its supply chain.
+Stakeholders rightfully expect the retail products sold across the Kmart Group retail network are not produced in a way that compromise the rights of workers or adversely impacts the environment of sourcing countries.

-The complexity and depth of supply chains remain key challenges for Kmart Group in its ethical sourcing and wider sustainability efforts.
-The Kmart Group Ethical Sourcing Program includes a detailed compliance framework designed to support suppliers to meet the Kmart Group Ethical Sourcing Code.
+The complexity and depth of supply chains remains a key challenge for Kmart Group in its ethical sourcing (ES) and wider sustainability efforts.
+The Kmart Group Ethical Sourcing Program includes a detailed compliance framework designed to support suppliers to meet the Kmart Group ethical sourcing standards.
 Factory disclosures and third-party factory audits are central to the program.
 Where critical, major and other non-conformances are identified, corrective actions are implemented and improvements are monitored through follow-up audits.

-- Kmart and Target achieved an equal third ranking in the 2023 Fashion Transparency Index (FTI).
-The FTI ranks 250 of the world’s largest fashion brands and retailers according to what information they disclose about their social and environmental policies, practices and impacts in their operations and supply chain.
+- Recognising their broader transparency efforts, Kmart and Target achieved an equal first ranking in the 2022 Fashion Transparency Index (FTI).
+The FTI ranks 250 of the world’s largest fashion brands and retailers according to information disclosed about social and environmental policies, practices and impacts, in their operations and supply chain.
+See more information here.

 - Nearly 60,000 female workers were enrolled in BSR HER+ training programs across 24 Kmart and Target supplier factories in Bangladesh, India, Indonesia and Vietnam.
 Kmart Group is now over halfway to achieving its public commitment to provide professional skills or health training to at least 100,000 women in its supply chain by December 2025.
 See more information here.

 - As part of Kmart Group’s public commitments in the area of living wage and responsible purchasing, considerable progress has been made, including: